Contents area

 Snow cover measurements

 At some weather stations in the MeteoSwiss monitoring network, measurements of snow depth are carried out manually.
 These take place in the morning at 6 a.m.
 UTC (7 a.m. local time in winter, and 8 a.m. local time in summer).
-The overall height of the snowpack is measured, as well as the depth of new snow that has fallen in the past 24 hours (from 6 a.m. to 6 a.m.
+The overall height of the snow cover is measured, as well as the depth of new snow that has fallen in the past 24 hours (from 6 a.m. to 6 a.m.
 UTC).

 Influence of global warming